fieryhenry/tbcml-docs/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to TBCML's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**TBCML** is a Python library for easily creating and managing mods for the mobile game The Battle Cats.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 .. note::

    This project is under active development.
-Test

 Contents
 --------